Find Affordable College Courses

 Schenectady, NY

 Union College New York did quite well in this year’s ranking of the best places for mechanical engineering students to get a bachelor’s degree.
 It came in at #6 on the list.
-Union College is a small private not-for-profit school located in the city of Schenectady.
+Union College is a small private not-for-profit school located in the small city of Schenectady.

 After completing their Bachelor's Degree, ME graduates from Columbia carry an average student debtload of $19,865.